AwesomesauceLabs/piglet-manual/index.md

-Every `Animator` component depends on a state machine called an `AnimatorController`, in order to determine which animation clip to play at any given time (Figure XXX).
+Every `Animator` component depends on a state machine called an `AnimatorController`, in order to determine which animation clip to play at any given time (@fig:animator-controller).
 In most cases, there is a one-to-one correspondence between `AnimatorController` states and animation clips.
 In order to start playing a particular clip at runtime, we simply need to activate the correct state and start the state machine.